 I came across a great interview of Timo Elliott, Senior Product Director for SAP Business Objects by Ajay Ohri (DecisionStats).
 Timo Elliot was employee number 8 for (SAP) Business Objects!

 Timo Elliott weighs in thoughtfully on a number of different BI topics and future BI challenges, but the part of the interview that stood out for me was Timo Elliott’s comments when asked about BI and social media.
 Social media facilitates communication between lots of people, which could be used to enable large teams to collectively interpret business intelligence results; in other words, using collective intelligence as an aid for effective business intelligence:

-Mixing up correlation and causality is a common issue in business intelligence… (emphasis added).
+Mixing up correlation and causality is a common issue in business intelligence.

-Points very well taken.
-So, in addition to the business intelligence best practice of “doing the right things right by measuring the right things right” as discussed earlier on this blog (here and then here!), let’s add this additional BI best practice of enabling and encouraging collaborative interpretation of business intelligence results; that is, leveraging the power of collective intelligence for business intelligence.
+So, in addition to the best practice of “doing the right things right by measuring the right things right,” as discussed earlier on this blog here, let’s add this additional best practice of enabling and encouraging collaborative interpretation of business intelligence results; that is, leveraging the power of collective intelligence for business intelligence.